SkillerRaptor/hyper_engine/README.md

 cd HyperEngine
 ```

-2. Create a folder in which the CMake project files will be generated in.
+2. create a folder in which the CMake project files will be generated in.
 ```shell
 mkdir build
 cd build